-Brooke Blurton has finally spoken out after it was announced that her friend and former Bachelor star Abbie Chatfield is now dating her on-screen ex, Konrad Bien-Stephens.
+Brooke Blurton has finally spoken out after it was announced that her friend and former Bachelor star Abbie Chatfield is now dating her on-screen ex, Konrad Bien-Stephen.

 Konrad made it all the way to the top four on Brooke’s season of The Bachelorette, while Abbie appeared in the season’s final episode as one of her friends meeting the top two contestants.